Review this Retiree Checklist for a simple way to determine what you need to do and how you get it done now that you’ve retired.

 If you are enrolled in IRMP, you may also use your SERMA credit toward other eligible health care premiums.
 For example, if you are on the IRMP plan and your spouse is enrolled in a non-employer-sponsored medical plan, you may now use your SERMA toward both your IRMP premium and your spouse's non-Intel premium expenses.

-For information on your SERMA balance, contact the Intel Health Benefits Center at 877-GoMyBen (466-9236), or online at My Health Benefits under Your Spending Account tab.
-The Your Spending Account website allows you to:
+For information on your SERMA balance, contact the Intel Health Benefits Center at 877-GoMyBen (466-9236), or online at My Health Benefits under the SERMA Tile.
+The website allows you to:

 - View your SERMA account balance